rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Input;
 {{< /highlight >}}

 While the search field works in the Navigation component, it doesn't help the rest of the application.
 It only updates the state in the Navigation component when a search request is submitted.
-However, the value of the search request is needed in the Organization component as a GraphQL variable for the query, so the local state needs to be imported from the Navigation component to the App component.
+However, the value of the search request is needed in the Organization component as a GraphQL variable for the query, so the local state needs to be lifted up from the Navigation component to the App component.
 The Navigation component becomes a stateless functional component again.

 {{< highlight javascript "hl_lines=1 2 3 4 5 16 17 21" >}}
 const Navigation = ({